Blendify/blender-manual/blender_docs/manual/interface/controls/buttons_and_controls.rst

 Name
    Displays the internal name of the linked Data-Block, which can be edited as a regular text field.
 User count
    Displays the number of users of the data.
-Clicking on it to make it a single-user copy.
+Clicking on it to make it a single-user copy, with it linked only to the active object/object's data.
 Fake User "F"
-   Saves this data-block data-block, even if it has no users.
+   Keeps the data-block saved in the blend-file, even if it has no real users.
 New/Add "+"
    Creates a new data-block or duplicates the current data-block and applies it.
 Open file